jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/BlackBoxLog.JPG" alt="" class="inline">
 <img src="/images/BlackBoxLog_gyros.png" alt="" class="inline">

+From the motor datasheet, there is no RPM given for 10% throttle, but extrapolating the given data gives a theoretical RPM of 6665 - which is 111 revolutions per second, matching the oscillation frequency shown in the gyro data.
+This shows that the motors are reaching a speed which is causing the body to resonate.

 As it is very difficult to see exactly how the body is vibrating at that frequency, a modal analysis was carried out using the CAD geometry in Fusion 360 in an attempt to understand the vibration and reduce it.

 ### Modal Analysis